 Please note that this isn't my day job, and as such I only put aside a few dates a month to do this, and often dates fill up fast.

-I am already taking bookings well into the 2017/18 school year, and already have bookings in Sept - December, and World Book Week 2018.
+I am already taking bookings well into the 2017/18 school year, and already have bookings during World Book Week 2018.

 Even though authors don't need CRB / DBS forms to attend school talks, I still have a basic disclosure CRB certificate available for viewing if required.

-A writer for almost thirty years, I have worked in comics for twelve of those, launching onto the scene in 2004 with a story in X-MEN UNLIMITED #1.
+A writer for over thirty years, I have worked in comics for 14 of those, launching onto the scene in 2004 with a story in X-MEN UNLIMITED #1.
 Since then I have worked for a variety of publishers on licenses including X-Men, Spider Man, Teen Titans, She Hulk, Daredevil, Doctor Who, Star Trek, Superboy, Starship Troopers, Battlestar Galactica, Wallace & Gromit, Sherlock Holmes and Shrek!

 I have adapted into Graphic Novels a variety of books including Heather Brewer's VLADIMIR TOD range, Anthony Horowitz's HOROWITZ HORROR and RAVENS GATE series, Amanda Hocking's HOLLOWLAND and G.P Taylor's SHADOWMANCER and DOPPLEGANGER CHRONICLES.